derb12/pybaselines/docs/algorithms/whittaker.rst

 Introduction
 ------------

-Whittaker-smoothing-based (WSB) algorithms are usually referred to in literature as weighted least squares, penalized least squares, or asymmetric least squares, but are referred to as WSB in pybaselines to distinguish them from polynomial techniques that also take advantage of weighted least squares (like :meth:`~.Baseline.loess`) and penalized least squares (like :meth:`~.Baseline.penalized_poly`).
+Whittaker-smoothing-based algorithms are usually referred to in literature as weighted least squares, penalized least squares, or asymmetric least squares, but are referred to as Whittaker-smoothing-based in pybaselines to distinguish them from polynomial techniques that also take advantage of weighted least squares (like :meth:`~.Baseline.loess`) and penalized least squares (like :meth:`~.Baseline.penalized_poly`).

-The general idea behind WSB algorithms is to make the baseline match the measured data as well as it can while also penalizing the roughness of the baseline.
+A great introduction to Whittaker smoothing is Paul Eilers's `A Perfect Smoother paper <https://doi.org/10.1021/ac034173t>`_.
+The general idea behind Whittaker smoothing algorithms is to make the baseline match the measured data as well as it can while also penalizing the roughness of the baseline.
 The resulting general function that is minimized to determine the baseline is then